joshchang1112/bert_gnn_arxiv/pytorch/README.md

 Download Link: [Fine-tuned BERT](https://www.dropbox.com/s/tldrd4tc69tgy9n/fine-tuned_bert.pkl?dl=0), [BERT node features](https://www.dropbox.com/s/ra52bzas7shb10j/bert_feat.pkl?dl=0)

-Finally, it is very excited that the results by **our proposed method even beats the 1st place in Opne Graph Benchmark Leaderboard**!
+Finally, it is very excited that the results by **our proposed method even beats the 1st place in Open Graph Benchmark Leaderboard**!
 We encourage users to experiment further by trying different architecture to encode features and using other advanced GNN models for multi-class node classification on `ogbn-arxiv` dataset.

 ## References